From Muelle Puerto de la Cruz fishing dock to Marina a Yacht harbour?

 Later on, not even the steamboat era with its heavy trade business could wipe out its fishing dock charm.
 Tourists like Alexander von Humboldt, Hemingway and even Churchill were enchanted by it.

-In fact, aviation mass tourism that started in the Seventies last century helped to keep it idyllic, except the modern apartment buildings that don't fit the style.
+In fact, aviation mass tourism that started in the Seventies last century helped to keep it idyllic.
+This is contrary to the modern apartment buildings that mock the quaint style of the wooden fishing boats and the dock.

 However, historic landmarks, such as the impressive old fort still remind the days of yore when pirates were a threat in the pulsating port after 1706.

-The five most remarkable Muelle Puerto de la Cruz fiestas
+The six most remarkable Muelle Puerto de la Cruz fiestas

 There is constant coming and going between all breakwaters of the Muelle.
 Almost a stone throw from it is also its free parking ground by the lighthouse.

-This quaint port with its docks and jetties that's best depicted in this old photo has been like a motor that drove on progress.
+This quaint port with its dock and jetty that's best depicted in this old photo has been like a motor that drove on progress.
 Education, art and culture followed suite.
 Hence, there are further assets by the Muelle.
-Those are two museums, one for contemporary art and one dedicated to the ships and marine life.
+Those are two museums, one for contemporary art and one dedicated to the ships and marine life of the former port and previous dock.
 The Cofradia restaurant and a beautiful souvenir and gift shop are beside the excellent tourist information office.
 All is in the Casa de la Aduana which isn't only the oldest building but also a jewel of the town.

 The interesting photo above shows an important but seldom seen part of the Puerto Cruz harbor that is adjacent to Plaza de Europa behind the Castillo the former Defense-Fortress.